Kevin4e/Multiplication-Chart/README.md

 -  Type 0 for Main Menu restart;

--  Type -1 for Practice Mode restart + choose another chart, or the same;
+-  Type -1 for Practice Mode restart + choose another chart, or the same.

 **Challenge Mode**
 -  Level 1: get 5 correct answers to proceed;

 -  Level 2: get 10 correct answers to proceed;

--  Level 3: get 20 correct answers to win;
+-  Level 3: get 20 correct answers to win.

 ## Notes
 -  Huge numbers will lead to an integer overflow.